Is Buying Batteries Direct from the Manufacturer Better Than Using a Distributor?

 The retailer orders through their usual process — replenishment, restock, or special order.
 The manufacturer's order management system routes unit-level and store-level orders to the fulfillment partner.
 The partner pulls from pallet stock purchased from the manufacturer, prepares the unit (testing, charging, any custom modifications), and ships directly to the retailer's store or end customer.
 The manufacturer invoices the retailer.
 Pricing, billing, terms, and revenue remain entirely between the manufacturer and retailer.

 Recognize the category gap.
 Most procurement teams understand what a 3PL does.
 They may not know that battery-specific distribution — combining fulfillment, charge maintenance, and readiness validation — exists as a service category.
-You may be introducing a capability that procurement didn't know was available, not competing against a known alternative.
+The conversation is often introducing a capability procurement didn't know was available, not competing against a known alternative.

 When a feeder fulfillment model is NOT the right fit: